 However, the situation in the Pakistani province of Balochistan, home to the strategic Gwadar port, now controlled by a Chinese company, and through which the China-Pakistan Economic Corridor (CPEC) is planned to pas, including a gas and oil pipeline, is far from prosperous and stable.

 On May 13, a bus full of Ismaili Muslims came under gunfire, killing 46 people and wounding 15.
-Fighters from the “Islamic State” took responsibility for this terrorist act.
+Fighters from the “Islamic State” (Organization banned in Russia) took responsibility for this terrorist act.